BilalSwl6/zero2w-router/CAD/README.md

 there are multiple files that i design in onshape. i use multiple part studio to design parts, so there will be multiple files. i will upload with names (like Bottom.step)

-**Note: Print 4 time long-sticks-to-connect.step file because it need 4 time and also buttons-cap.step for 6 times. don't print PCB-Design.step, Heatsink.step and Board w- Header.step**
+**Note: Print 4 time long-sticks-to-connect.step file because it need 4 time and also buttons-cap.step for 6 times. don't print PCB-Design.step, Heatsink.step and Board-with-Header.step.
+Assembly-*.step is where all parts are togather**

 my OnShape Document Link: [Click Here](https://cad.onshape.com/documents/f076ff4b318b10d5514d2ec1/w/05b5a6d41b035cd42b6f4fd9/e/9eef6534312b7210f95c78d9)